 The University of Rhode Island has the intimate feel of a smaller university, but our thinking—and our research, innovations, and cross-discipline collaboration—is very big.
 At URI you’ll find some of today’s leading innovators, discoverers, and creative problem solvers offering a constant flow of big ideas to address global issues.

-Our 13,000 undergraduates and 3,000 graduate students work side by side with approximately 600 full-time tenure-track teaching faculty, as well as with dedicated lecturers, researchers, and adjunct faculty.
-Our students come from most states and dozens of countries, and our alumni can be found in more than 80 countries around the globe.
+Our 13,000 undergraduates and 3,000 graduate students work side by side with approximately 600 full-time, tenure-track teaching faculty, as well as with dedicated lecturers, researchers, and adjunct faculty.
+We’re proud to be an increasingly international community, with students representing most states and dozens of countries and alumni living in more than 80 countries around the globe.